Abubacer/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Requirements

 - Allowed editors: vi, vim, emacs
-- All your files will be interpreted on Ubuntu 20.04 LTS using node (version 14.x)
+- All files will be interpreted on Ubuntu 20.04 LTS using node (version 14.x)
-- All your files should end with a new line
+- All files should end with a new line
-- The first line of all your files should be exactly #!/usr/bin/node
+- The first line of all files should be exactly #!/usr/bin/node
 - A README.md file, at the root of the folder of the project, is mandatory
 - The code should be semistandard compliant (version 16.x.x).
-Rules of Standard + semicolons on top.
-Also as reference: AirBnB style
+[Rules of Standard](https://standardjs.com/rules.html) + [semicolons on top](https://github.com/standard/semistandard).
+Also as reference: [AirBnB style](https://github.com/airbnb/javascript)
-- All your files must be executable
+- All files must be executable
-- The length of your files will be tested using wc
+- The length of files will be tested using wc

 ### Install Node 14
 ```